Skip to main content

 Raising a complaint about an inspection

-8.16.
-The complaints policy is separate to the ‘responding to inspection reports’ process described in paragraphs 8.7 to 8.13.
+8.9.
+The complaints policy is separate to the ‘responding to inspection reports’ policy.
 A complaint made against the conduct of an inspector will not normally delay the publication of an inspection report.

 9. Improving the quality of services